covalenthq/covalent-docs/content/en/docs/network/network-operators/block-specimen-onboarding.md

 ```
 {{%/ code-blocks %}}

-Each of the agent’s flags and their functions are described below (some may have been taken out for simplifying this workshop) -
+Each of the agent’s flags and their functions are described below:

-- --redis-url - this flag tells the agent where to find the bsp messages, at which stream topic key (replication) and what the consumer group is named with the field after # which in this case is replicate, additionally one can provide a password to the redis instance here but we recommend by adding the line below to the .envrc
+- `--redis-url` - this flag tells the agent where to find the bsp messages, at which stream topic key (replication) and what the consumer group is named with the field after # which in this case is replicate, additionally one can provide a password to the redis instance here but we recommend by adding the line below to the .envrc
 export REDIS_PWD=your-redis-pwd
-- --codec-path - tells the bsp agent the relative path to the AVRO .avsc files in the repo, since the agent ships with the corresponding avsc files this remains fixed for the time being
+- `--codec-path` - tells the bsp agent the relative path to the AVRO .avsc files in the repo, since the agent ships with the corresponding avsc files this remains fixed for the time being
-- --binary-file-path - tells the bsp if local copies of the block-replica objects being created are to be stored in a given local directory.
+- `--binary-file-path` - tells the bsp if local copies of the block-replica objects being created are to be stored in a given local directory.
 Please make sure the path (& directory) pre-exists before passing this flag.
-- --block-divisor - allows the operator to configure the number of block specimens being created, the block number divisible only by this number will be extracted, packed, encoded, uploaded and proofed.
+- `--block-divisor` - allows the operator to configure the number of block specimens being created, the block number divisible only by this number will be extracted, packed, encoded, uploaded and proofed.
-- --eth-client - specifies the ethereum client used to make transactions to on the CQT network, credentials to be able to write it should be provided in the .envrc file
+- `--eth-client` - specifies the ethereum client used to make transactions to on the CQT network, credentials to be able to write it should be provided in the .envrc file
-- --proof-chain-address - specifies the address of the proof-chain contract that has been deployed to the Moonbeam network.
+- `--proof-chain-address` - specifies the address of the proof-chain contract that has been deployed to the Moonbeam network.
-- --consumer-timeout - specifies when the agent stops accepting new msgs from the pending queue for encode, proof and upload.
+- `--consumer-timeout` - specifies when the agent stops accepting new msgs from the pending queue for encode, proof and upload.
-- --log-folder - specifies the location (folder) where the log files have to be placed.
+- `--log-folder` - specifies the location (folder) where the log files have to be placed.
 In case of error (like permission errors), the logs are not recorded in files.
-- --ipfs-service - specifies the IPFS node as service to be used for block specimen uploads, supported options are `pinata` and `web3.storage`.
+- `--ipfs-service` - specifies the IPFS node as service to be used for block specimen uploads, supported options are pinata and web3.storage.
 Must provide API token on .envrc (or .env) file.

-***NOTE: if the bsp-agent command above fails with a message about permission issues to access  ~/.ipfs/*, run sudo chmod -R 700 ~/.ipfs  and try again.***
+**NOTE: if the bsp-agent command above fails with a message about permission issues to access  ~/.ipfs/*, run sudo chmod -R 700 ~/.ipfs  and try again.**

 If all the cli-flags are administered correctly (either in the makefile or the go run command) you should be able to see something like this from logs.